brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 H(x)_i = (x · W_g)_i + StandardNormal() · Softplus ( (x · W_{noise})_i )
 $$

-Note: $$SoftPlus$$ is a smooth approximation to ReLU and is used to constrain its output to be always positive.
-In order to improve scaling, they **mix model and data parallelism** to allow memory- and compute-efficient scaling on expert on distributed systems: each processor has a data-parallel replica of the standard layers and the gating networks, and model-parallel shards of a subset of experts.
+Note: the $$SoftPlus$$ is here used to constrain its output to be always positive.

+To scale the MoE on distributed systems they use **model parallelism for the MoE blocks and data parallelism for non-MoE blocks**: each processor has a data-parallel replica of the standard layers and the gating networks, and a model-parallel shard of the experts (ie each device holds a subset of experts, and there is only 1 copy of each expert across the distributed system).
 Batch is passed in a data-parallel fashion - each device receives a different micro-batch.
-This reduces the model size by a factor of the number of compute devices.

 When applied to a language task, they take advantage of **Convolutionality**: " we apply the same MoE to each time step of the previous layer".
 As an example: in one single batch run, the expert 1 takes timestep 1 of all inputs, expert 2 takes timestep 2 of all inputs, etc, and this is repeated for each layer in the LSTM stack.
 "If we wait for the previous layer to finish, we can apply the MoE to all the time steps together as one big batch.
 Doing so increases the size of the input batch to the